LeoPFreitas/til/linux/update-ubuntu- 18.04-to-20.04.md

 I've created an clean VM with ubuntu 18.04 LTS desktop version (default installation) in order to test an forced upgrade.
 This allows me to test without compromising my OS (especially because I am running this test on my work computer)

 Actually, I've followed the steps of an very well written article.
-I will put the link in the references part.
+I will leave the link in the references part.

 ### Steps